zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnFirstRemoteVideoDecodedHandler (uint uid, int width, int height, int elapsed);
 ```

+Occurs when the first remote video frame is received and decoded.

-This callback is triggered upon receiving and successfully decoding the first frame of the remote video.
-The application can configure the user view settings in this callback.
+This callback is triggered in either of the following scenarios:

+- The remote user joins the channel and sends the video stream.
+- The remote user stops sending the video stream and re-sends it after 15 seconds.
+Possible reasons include:

+	- The remote user leaves channel.
+	- The remote user drops offline.
+	- The remote user calls the `muteLocalVideoStream` method.
+	- The remote user calls the `disableVideo` method.

 <table>
 <colgroup>